docwhat/iated/stories.md

 # Stories

-# Now.
+# Done
 * User starts IATed and gets the dashboard.
-* User presses preference button on dashboard, and gets preference dialog.
+* User presses preference button and gets the preference dialog.
+* User preferences show default, and same as dashboard.
-* User, in pref, changes port from default.
+* Prefs: User changes port from default.
-  * If port is in use, or below 1024, show problem.
+* Prefs: User changes port, presses save and the webserver is restarted on a new port.
-* User, in pref, changes editor by typing path.
+* Prefs: User changes editor by typing path.

+# Now
+* User's browser sends `/edit` request to IATed and the editor is opened.
-* User, in pref, changes editor by pressing 'select editor' button.
+* Prefs: User changes editor by pressing 'select editor' button.
 * Dashboard shows port number.
-* User's browser sends `/edit` request to IATed and the editor is opened.
 * Dashboard shows requests.
+* Use a select to find an open default port in the range from 10,000-30,0000.

-# Future
+# Next
-* When user 'selects editor', it should use a system appropriate path.
+* Prefs: When user 'selects editor', it should use a system appropriate path.
+* Prefs: The default editor is system appropriate.
-* When user 'selects editor' a second time, it should use the previous directory as its starting point.
+* Prefs: When user 'selects editor' a second time, it should use the previous directory as its starting point.
 * User selects preference via menu.
 * Icon for IATed.
-* Proper application name for IATed in menus/start-bar/etc.
+* Proper application menu for IATed in menus/start-bar/etc.
+* Prefs: Hitting enter should save by default.
+* Prefs: As user changes port, it should validate against range ( > 1024, <= 65,535) and integerness.

+# Future
+* A user runs a second copy of IATed and it shows a message and quits.
+* When a user requests the IATed preferences via a browser, the preferences should appear above the browser.
+* Errors should go to a system appropiate log.
+* User runs iated without a gui.